shetabit/visitor/README.md

 ```

-model views can be loaded using `visits` relation.
+Model views can be loaded using `visits` relation.

-you can count model visits like the below
+You can count model visits like the below

 ```php
 $model->visitLogs()->count();